dkkim1005/Python-Experiments/README.md

 # Python_experiment
-Collection of examples about python syntax and c-extention module
+Collection of examples about python syntax and c-extention modules